Getting A Job At The BBC

 The verbal reasoning test will be presented in a similar multiple-choice format, except this time it will be measuring your ability to read, analyse, and extrapolate key pieces of information from a passage of text to reach the correct conclusion.
 You must use the information in the text to decide if the statement is ‘true’, ‘false’, or ‘cannot say’.

-This test assesses your comprehension and analytical skills, which is essential to many roles in the BBC.
-Remember to only base your conclusions on the information presented in the text, and not any additional factors or existing knowledge.
+This test assesses your comprehension and analytical skills, which are essential to many roles in the BBC.
+Remember to only base your conclusions on the information presented in the text, and not on any additional factors or existing knowledge.

 Logical Reasoning Test